Aligning CA and Federal Competitive Food Rules

 Subject: Aligning California and Federal Competitive Food Rules

 This management bulletin (MB) provides information on the changes made to California Education Code (EC) sections 49430–49431.7 through Senate Bill (SB) 1169 (McGuire).

 On January 1, 2017, SB 1169 became effective and aligned many of the California competitive food and beverage EC requirements with the federal competitive food and beverage requirements, called Smart Snacks in School (SSIS).
-All competitive food resources, on the California Department of Education (CDE) Competitive Foods Web page at http://www.cde.ca.gov/ls/nu/he/compfoods.asp, are updated to reflect the changes found in SB 1169.
+All competitive food resources, on the California Department of Education (CDE) Competitive Foods and Beverages web page at https://www.cde.ca.gov/ls/nu/he/compfoods.asp, are updated to reflect the changes found in SB 1169.

 Summary of the changes made to California EC that:

 Align definitions for “competitive foods, school campus, and school day”

 The definitions for these terms have been copied, verbatim, from Title 7, Code of Federal Regulations, Section 210.11, are now included in the California EC.
 (EC sections 49430[c], 49430[k)], and 49430[l])

 Align timeframe when compliant foods and beverages are allowed to be sold

 The EC now includes the stricter federal requirement when only compliant items can be sold.
 Only compliant items can be sold to students, on school campus, from midnight before to 30 minutes after the end of the official school day.
 (EC Section 49430[l])